 But the House report says the list was not an in-kind contribution from Danny Laub, noting that Laub was never an employee at The Mission Continues charity and that Greitens’ employee Krystal Proctor had sent him the donor list.
 Laub testified that Greitens’ political advisor Austin Chambers called him on April 24, 2017, and described the conversation as follows in the committee report:

 “And then Austin says to me, ‘I don’t know if you know this, but there’s a bull___ethics complaint filed against us by the Democrat party about this Mission Continues donor list.’
 And he said, ‘I need someone who was on the campaign at the time, because I wasn’t, to put their name down so we can get this bull___ complaint dismissed.
 We will pay’ – assuming him and the campaign – ‘will pay the fine, but we need to put someone’s name down who was on the campaign at the time, and I was not.’
 And he said, ‘Can we put your name down?”

 Laub testified that he told Chambers the Greitens campaign could use his name, assuming it meant that he was the manager of the campaign at the time, not that he contributed the donor list.

 Laub testified that Governor Greitens had forged an “untrue” settlement agreement with the Missouri Ethics Commission.
 He told the committee that an amended campaign finance report filed with the commission by Greitens concerning the donor list was false “in every particular”.
-The report quotes Laub as saying “whole document made [him] sick.”
+The report quotes Laub as saying the “whole document made [him] sick.”

 Chambers responded to Laub’s accounting of events in the committee by calling him “a disgruntled former employee”.
 He said, “To say I provided false information is untrue.”